ten7/contractor.ten7.com/README.md

 - **Do I get any special discounts anywhere?**
 Yes, you have access to discounts from the Apple Store through TEN7, contact [@dani](https://ten7.slack.com/team/UKEQ8DH9T) or [@ivan](https://ten7.slack.com/team/U02FLV1A0) in Slack to get signed up.
 - **Do you have standups?
 Am I supposed to attend?**
 Standups happen daily, at 9:30am CT.
 If you can attend, great!
-If not, that’s ok too — as long as you’re clear on your priorities each day.
+If not, that’s ok too.
+Either way, we ask that you please post your priorities each day in our #standup Slack channel.
 - **Does TEN7 have a Brand and House Style Guide?**
 Why yes, we do!
 You can find it [here](https://teamten7.atlassian.net/wiki/spaces/TI/pages/36372483/TEN7+House+Style+and+Branding+Guide).
 - **What is the correct way to write our company name?**